vebgen/mui-rff/packages/date-time/README.md

 # date-time

-An date-time component that you can use in a React-Final-Form.
+A date-time component that you can use in a React-Final-Form.

 ## Running unit tests